googleinterns/go-function-coverage/README.md

 #### Instrumentation

 Our instrumentation is built inside the rules_go.
-To be able to use it you need to install updated bazel mentioned.
+To be able to use it you need to install updated bazel and rules.
 You can set the coverage mode using new --code_coverage_mode option.

 Other existing modes are